 Though he has been a session guitarist and sideman to superstars, Goodsall is best known as the co-founder, a key composer and guitarist for the seminal British jazz-rock outfit Brand X. The group reunited in 2016 after a 17-year hiatus.

 Brand X has included some of the most important musicians in British history in its ranks, including Phil Collins, John Giblin, Robin Lumley, Morris Pert, and Peter Robinson.
 But what truly set it apart was the musical relationship between Goodsall and bassist Percy Jones.
 The duo wrote the majority of the band’s material and are the only members present throughout its entire existence stretching back to 1975.

-The new Brand X lineup features both Jones and Goodsall, as well as recent recruits keyboardist Chris Clark, drummer Kenny Grohowski and percussionist Scott Weinberger.
+The new Brand X lineup features both Jones and Goodsall, as well as recent recruits keyboardist Chris Clark and drummer Kenny Grohowski.
 It just released a new live album titled But Wait...
 There's More! that revisits the band’s early work.

-While Brand X was originally a UK-focused construct, Jones is now the band’s lone Brit.
-Goodsall grew up in Molesey in the UK, but was born in Pennsylvania.
-He relocated to Los Angeles in 1980, where he remained until moving to Albert Lea, Minnesota in 2003.
-Clark, Grohowski and Weinberger are also all Americans.
-And unlike the ‘70s Brand X, which had members frequently coming and going, this lineup considers itself a dedicated unit that’s in it for the long haul.
+While Brand X was originally a UK-focused construct, the group is now based in the US.
+Goodsall grew up in Molesey in the UK, and relocated to Los Angeles in 1980, where he remained until moving to Albert Lea, Minnesota in 2003.
+Apart from fellow Brit Jones, who now lives in New York City, Clark and Grohowski are Americans.
+And unlike the ‘70s Brand X, which had members frequently coming and going, this lineup considers itself a dedicated unit with long-term potential.

 Describe how the new Brand X lineup emerged.